MicrosoftDocs/azure-devops-yaml-schema/task-reference/xamarin-ios-v2.md

 **`signingIdentity`** - **Signing identity**<br>
 Input alias: `iosSigningIdentity`. `string`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Optionally override the signing identity that is used to sign the build.
-If nothing is entered, the setting in the project is used.
+Optional.
+Overrides the signing identity that will be used to sign the build.
+If the value is empty, the setting in the Xcode project will be used.
+You may need to select `signingUnlockDefaultKeychain` if you use this option.
 <!-- :::editable-content-end::: -->
 <br>